Care Resource Services

-Whether you are newly diagnosed or a long-term survivor we offer treatment plans that address your individual needs.
+Whether you are newly or previously diagnosed with HIV, we offer treatment plans that address your individual needs.
 Our goal is to enhance the lives of those living with or affected by HIV/AIDS by addressing issues related to improving the quality of life.

 Our therapists are licensed and trained to work with the sensitive issues faced by our diverse communities.
 Issues of privacy and confidentiality are of utmost importance and discussed with each client.
 Our clinicians come from different approaches including clinical social work, marriage and family counseling, and mental health.
 Styles range from client centered supportive psychotherapy for addictions, cognitive behavioral counseling for depression, to assisted relaxation training and guided imagery for pain management or social anxiety.
 Our therapists come from a variety of different backgrounds and orientations just like our community.